akclifto/SER_Web-based-Applications/README.md

 - HTML Overview: HTML5 review, regex patterns and restrictions, and some JS for submission form checking.
 - Javascript Programming:
-  - Part A calculator and comparison
-    - script: (not using node_module export/import as specified in the lab)
+  - Part A calculator and comparison.
+Script: (not using node_module export/import as specified in the lab)

     ```javascript
     node